Top 10 Best Alfred Hitchock

 a colleague after chasing a suspect on a rooftop, an old friend hires him as a

-private detective to trail his beautiful but suicidal wife Madeleine (Kim
+private detective to trail his beautiful but suicidal wife Madeleine >

 re-create the image of a dead woman through another one who's alive".